domcyrus/rustnet/README.md

 2. **No Connections Shown**:
    - Check if the correct network interface is selected
    - Verify packet capture permissions
-   - Try disabling localhost filtering with `--no-localhost`
+   - Try showing localhost connections with `--show-localhost` (filtered by default)

 3. **High CPU Usage**:
    - Increase the refresh interval: `--refresh-interval 2000`